2701kai/bevarena-one/README.md

 - **Purpose Beyond Profit:** Agency revenue fuels pro bono, high-impact tech for the greater good.
 - **No Fuzz, Just Results:** We remove technical barriers so our clients (and investors) can focus on what matters.

-_We’re open to strategic partnerships and investment to accelerate our mission.<br>If you want to be part of the next wave of SaaS and digital enablement, let’s talk._
+_We're open to strategic partnerships and investment to accelerate our mission.<br>If you want to be part of the next wave of SaaS and digital enablement, let's talk._